aruntemme/bento-generator/CONTRIBUTING.md

 3. **Update documentation**
    - Update README.md if adding features
+   - Note analytics impacts if adding telemetry; see PRIVACY.md
    - Add JSDoc comments for new functions
    - Update type definitions if needed